Driving Hero Academy

 The Story Behind Driving Hero Academy

-La Velle Goodwin did not set out to obsess for thirty years about driver safety.
-She was hired into the sales department at Young Drivers of Canada in her late teens, required to take the program as a condition of employment, and walked out of her first class with an uncomfortable realization: the aggressive driving she had been proud of was not skill.
+I didn't set out to spend thirty years obsessing over driver safety.
+I was hired into the sales department at Young Drivers of Canada in my late teens, required to take the program as a condition of employment, and walked out of my first class with an uncomfortable realization: the aggressive driving I had been proud of wasn't skill.
 It was luck.
-Every close call she had dismissed as a near miss was actually a crash she had not yet had.
-That realization changed everything about what came next.
-She spent years at YDC absorbing everything she could: crash causation research, the psychology of driver behavior, the science of perception and reaction time, and the substantial gap between what standard licensing systems measure and what actually keeps drivers alive.
-She became YDC's on-air expert, representing the company whenever news outlets called looking for a driver safety voice, and developing the reasons to put driver safety in the news in the first place.
-She eventually completed YDC's instructor certification, a process requiring more than four times the training of a standard driving instructor license, with mandatory annual recertification requiring instructors to retrain and meet progressively higher scoring targets on practical in-car exams, advancing through successive certification levels as a condition of continued employment.
-She trained commercial drivers through YDC's Collision Free program, working directly with experienced drivers and observing first-hand the psychological resistance that makes behavior change so difficult in professional driver populations.
-She also recognized a problem closer to home: teenagers were coming back to their lessons having unlearned what they had been taught, because the parents supervising their practice did not understand what was being trained or why it mattered.
-Her solution was the YDC parent co-driver program, a classroom session that taught parents exactly what their teenagers were learning so they could support the process instead of working against it.
-The program was adopted across centres nationally and remains in use today.
-After more than a decade at YDC, she had taken her role as far as it could go.
-Ready for a new challenge, she moved into a completely different world: live, interactive entertainment.
-She founded a company producing events for corporate clients including oil and gas companies, Canada Post, and the Calgary Board of Education.
+Every close call I had dismissed as a near miss was actually a crash I hadn't had yet.
+That realization changed everything.
+I spent years at YDC absorbing everything I could: crash causation research, the psychology of driver behavior, the science of perception and reaction time, and the substantial gap between what standard licensing systems measure and what actually keeps drivers alive.
+I became YDC's on-air expert, representing the company whenever news outlets needed a driver safety voice.
+I completed YDC's instructor certification, a process requiring more than four times the training of a standard driving instructor license, and required instructors re-train and upgrade annually as a condition of employment.
+I trained commercial drivers through YDC's Collision Free program and watched first-hand what happens when experienced drivers are put through safety training they've already decided they don't need.
+The resistance wasn't laziness or arrogance.
+It was a predictable psychological response to being told that something they'd staked their professional identity on might be wrong.
+Standard training never addressed that.
+It talked at the resistance and hoped something stuck.
+I also noticed what was happening with teenage drivers between lessons.
+They were coming back having unlearned what they'd been taught, because the parents supervising their practice didn't understand what was being trained or why it mattered.
+I set the parent co-driver program in motion - teaching parents exactly what their teenagers were learning so they could reinforce it instead of working against it.
+YDC adopted it nationally.
+It's still in use today.
+After more than a decade I had taken my role as far as it could go.
+I left and founded a company producing live interactive team building events for corporate clients: oil and gas companies, Canada Post, the Calgary Board of Education.
 The work looked nothing like driver safety.
-But the underlying problem turned out to be surprisingly familiar: how do you get people to do something they would not normally choose to do?
-Every program she built answered that question the same way, through competitive psychology, using the human drive to compete to move people toward behaviours they would never choose on their own.
-She got very good at it.
-When she came back to driver safety, she brought that expertise with her.
-Driving Hero Academy brings those two bodies of expertise together.
-The Crash Proof system is built on the conviction that crash prevention is a learnable, teachable skill, that the psychological barriers to behavior change are predictable and surmountable, and that the gap between drivers who avoid crashes and drivers who don't is almost never luck.
+But the underlying problem was surprisingly familiar: how do you get people to do something they wouldn't normally choose to do?
+Every program I built answered that question the same way, through competitive psychology.
+I used the human drive to compete, to be recognized, to win, to move people toward behaviors they would never choose if simply told to.
+I got very good at it.
+When I came back to driver safety, I brought that expertise with me.
+The Crash Proof Fleet Program is built on two things most safety programs have separately but rarely together: the science of how collisions actually develop, and the psychology of what actually makes people change.
+The gap between drivers who avoid crashes and drivers who don't is almost never luck.
 It is preparation.
-Whether we are working with a fleet, a parent, or a driver who has always felt uncertain behind the wheel, the work is the same: close the gap between what drivers know and what they need to know, and build the habits that make the difference when it counts.

 ACADEMY